ADIPEC 2023 - In-country value - it's more than a contractual obligation

 The first pathway to produce a clean gas by using unique plant configurations (depending on the selected gasification technology) with an impact on the downstream syngas compositions and, subsequently, on the cleaning steps.

-Biogas and renewable hydrogen to increase SNG production and reduce CO2 emissions
+Biogas and renewable hydrogen to increase Natural Gas production and reduce CO2 emissions

 CO2-rich gas conversion to green natural gas by using renewable hydrogen and a subsequent drying section.

-Biomass gasification plants can be economically attractive with government incentives across various regions (for example the Advanced Biofuel Feedstock Incentives or Alternative Fuel Corridor (AFC) Grants and similar programmes in the UK and continental Europe), or alternatively as a route to integrate and utilise low grade heat.
+Biomass gasification plants can be economically attractive with government incentives across various regions (for example the Advanced Biofuel Feedstock Incentives or Alternative Fuel Corridor (AFC) Grants and similar programmes in the UK and continental Europe), as well as in North America or alternatively as a route to integrate and utilise low grade heat.

-Biogas upgrading and power-to-gas systems allows the widest use of bio-SNG, not only for power generation but to provide an alternative for transport, industrial and domestic energy demands in all green economies.
+Biogas upgrading and power-to-gas systems allows the widest use of RNG, not only for power generation but to provide an alternative for transport, industrial and domestic energy demands in all green economies.

 A unique, once-through methanation technology